Where the Money Goes

 Wildlife Conservation and Management

-- Bighorn Surveys – Big Time Texas Hunts entries have helped fund annual desert bighorn sheep helicopter surveys in West Texas.
-Monitoring allows wildlife biologists to collect population data, including sex and age ratios and herd health, and identify animals available for relocations or harvest.
-Within the last five years, desert bighorn sheep have been restored to three distinct mountain ranges, where there had been no sheep since their extinction 50 years ago.
+Big Time Texas Hunts entries have helped fund annual desert bighorn sheep helicopter surveys in West Texas.
+Monitoring allows wildlife biologists to collect population data, including sex and age ratios and herd health, and identify animals vailable for relocations or harvest.
+Currently, desert bighorn sheep have been restored to eleven distinct mountain ranges and areas in Texas where there had been no sheep since their extirpation in the early 1960s.

-- Giant Cane Control – Wildlife biologists at Black Gap WMA are working to remove and control Giant Cane, an invasive species plaguing Texas rivers.
-This highly invasive grass can grow to over 20 feet high, blocking access for hunters, and consumes large quantities of water, forcing native species out.
+Wildlife biologists at Black Gap WMA are working to remove and control Giant Cane, an invasive species plaguing Texas rivers.
+This highly invasive grass can grow to over 20 feet high, locking access for hunters, and consumes large quantities of water, forcing native species out.
 Giant cane is also a fire hazard and its shallow roots lead to bank erosion.
 Removal will improve hunter access and the quality of wildlife and vegetation in the WMA.

 Healthy populations of big game and bird populations will hopefully lead to even more hunting opportunities for future visitors.

 Tawakoni WMA is clearing trees and replanting 20 acres of native grasses to support native game species.

 Gus Engeling WMA is mulching vegetation to decrease the dense woody understory and increase native grass openings.

 Hunt Camp Expansions

 Sierra Diablo WMA is building new camp shelters for public hunters and Pat Mayse WMA is expanding their check station and camping areas with improved road access.
 This coming year, at James E. Daughtrey WMA, hunters can enjoy new fire rings and picnic tables after their day in the field.